dpa-gmbh/metadata-mapper/README.md

 java -jar target/metadata-mapper-1.0-SNAPSHOT.jar

 ** MetadataMapper - Copyright (c) 2015 dpa Deutsche Presse-Agentur GmbH
-Usage: de.dpa.oss.metadata.mapper.MetadataMapper
+Usage: de.dpa.oss.metadata.mapper.MetadataMapperCmd
-  -inputImage (-i) [String] filename of input image -outputImage (-o) [String] filename of resulting image -g2doc (-d) [String] filename of input G2 document -validateMapping (-v) [String] Validate given mappingCustomization file -emptyTagGroupBeforeMapping (-e) [flag] Removes all tags from those tag groups which are used by the mappingCustomization.
-By default mapped tag values will be merged with existing tags
+  -inputImage                 (-i) [String] Filename of input image -outputImage                (-o) [String] Filename of resulting image -g2doc                      (-d) [String] Filename of input G2 document -validateMapping            (-v) [String] Validate given mappingCustomization file -mappingCustomization       (-m) [String] Mapping customization file which is used to
-  -mappingCustomization (-m) [String] mappingCustomization file which is used to override and/or enhance the default mappingCustomization.
-By default it uses dpa mappingCustomization
+                                            override and/or enhance the default
+                                            mappingCustomization.
+By default it uses dpa
+                                            mappingCustomization
-  -printCharacterMappingTable (-c) [flag] Outputs configured character mappingCustomization table.
+  -printCharacterMappingTable (-c) [flag]   Outputs configured character mappingCustomization
+                                            table.
 Does not perform any mappingCustomization.
-Uses default mappingCustomization file if argument -m is omitted
+                                            Uses default mappingCustomization file if
-  -exiftoolPath (-t) [String] Path to exiftool.
-Alternatively you may set environment variable EXIFTOOL -help (-h) [flag]
+                                            argument -m is omitted -exiftoolPath               (-t) [String] Path to exiftool.
+Alternatively you may set environment variable EXIFTOOL -emptyTagGroupBeforeMapping (-e) [flag]   Removes all tags from those tag groups which are used by the mappingCustomization.
+By default mapped tag values will be merged with existing tags -removeTagGroups            (-r) [String] Comma separated list of metadata tag groups to clear before mapping.
+The syntax needs to match the exiftool syntax to specify containers: TAG_GROUP:TAG.
+                                            For a list of available containers see exiftool.
+                                            Example: -r IPTC:ALL,XMP:XMP-dc
+  -removeAllTagGroups         (-R) [flag]   Removes all metadata from given file before processing -explainMapping             (-x) [flag]   Experimental feature: Dumps mapping information
+                                            based on a given document.
+At present state the output for XMP is not complete -help                       (-h) [flag]
 ```

 The distribution contains samples in *./example*.
 Call the tool using these samples as
 follows:
 ```
-java -jar target/metadata-mapper-1.0-SNAPSHOT.jar -i example/150105-99-07656.jpeg -o result.jpg -d example/g2-news-example.xml
+java -jar target/metadata-mapper-${project.version}.jar -i example/150105-99-07656.jpeg -o result.jpg -d example/g2-news-example.xml
 ```

 This call uses the default mapping which is based on the IPTC "Photo Metadata" standard revision 1.2,